FeLiNa0/parallelly/README.md

-FORCE_SEQUENTIAL is set: Waiting for command sleep8 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep9 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep0 to finish 10 commands finished in 1.24497 second
+FORCE_SEQUENTIAL is set: Waiting for command sleep8 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep9 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep0 to finish 10 commands finished in 1.2 seconds.

 ```